yyamato-as/website/_pages/cv.md

 Professional Appointments
 ======
-Special Postdoctoral Researcher (SPDR Fellow), Apr.
-2025--
+* Special Postdoctoral Researcher (SPDR Fellow), Apr.
+2025 -
+* Japan Society for the Promotion of Science (JSPS) Research Fellow, Apr.
+2023 - Mar.
+2025
+* Research Assistant of the WINGS Program in the University of Tokyo, Oct.
+2020 - Mar.
+2023